Passion. Experience. Diligence.

 His work integrates social science, public administration, and land-use planning to improve how agencies manage grant-funded programs that address climate and disaster risks.
 Paul holds a Doctor of Philosophy in Public Affairs and Policy, a Master of Public Administration, and a Bachelor of Arts in Anthropology.

-Jamie McLeod-Skinner, MS, JD
+Jamie McLeod-Skinner, JD, AICP

 Senior Consultant